Jan Johnston: Digital re-issues and release of unreleased material

-In 2016, a previously unreleased album of Jan's entitled When Everything Was Possible that was recorded with Jamie Myerson in 1998 ahead of her signing to Perfecto was released on Jan's Bandcamp page, and a few months later, Johnston's music as part of the duo JJ was digitally re-issued by Sony Music.
+In 2016, a previously unreleased album of Jan's entitled When Everything Was Possible that was recorded with Jamie Myerson in 1998 ahead of her signing to Perfecto was released on Jan's Bandcamp page, and a few months later, Johnston's music as part of the duo J.J. was digitally re-issued by Sony Music.
 A digital re-issued of Naked But for Lilies followed in April 2017 by Universal Music, along with the "Flesh" and "Silent Words" singles by Warner Music in August 2017.

 In June 2017, Johnston released the song "Falling Away", the first song from The Travelling Vixen, a collection of previously unreleased material written and recorded with DJ Manolo following the Emerging project.

 In 2018, Johnston signed to Solar Storm Records with new remixes of her singles "Calling Your Name" and "Flesh" released.

 In November 2019, it was announced that Johnston's Emerging album would be released by August Day Records, almost 20 years after its initial planned release date.
 The cancelled 2001 single "As the Cracks Appear" was released on 22 November on Solar Storm along with "Religion", with Emerging being released on 29 November with plans for the release of old singles "Superstar" and "Am I on Pause?" to follow.